David Norris (politician): Irish nationalism

+Religion

 Norris is a Christian and regularly attends Church of Ireland services.
 He said the following of his religious beliefs:

-"I am the kind of Christian who believes that the most important theological principle is the principle of positive doubt.
+I am the kind of Christian who believes that the most important theological principle is the principle of positive doubt.
 Even Christ doubted, on the cross.
 And I think if people say they hear the voice of God all the time and say they know what to do, then impose that on you, politically, it is theological tyranny.
 Whereas if you have doubt, it stops you from abusing your religious belief.
-Religion can be so abused in the interests of power, especially on behalf of institutions and governments."
+Religion can be so abused in the interests of power, especially on behalf of institutions and governments.